Robert Alton Harris: Conviction and execution

-On April 20, the U.S. Supreme Court vacated a separate stay of execution the Ninth Circuit had issued on Harris' habeas corpus petition.
+On April 20, the U.S. Supreme Court had vacated a separate stay of execution the Ninth Circuit had issued on Harris' habeas corpus petition.
 That evening, a group of Ninth Circuit judges ordered the execution stayed while the circuit considered granting en banc consideration of his lawsuit.
 Later that evening, the Ninth Circuit entered a third stay blocking the execution while it reconsidered reimposing the lower court's temporary restraining order.
 That night, the U.S. Supreme Court issued a per curiam decision vacating the Ninth Circuit's stays and allowing the execution to proceed, by a vote of 7–2.

 On April 21, 1992, at 3:49 a.m., Harris was strapped into the gas chamber.
 Seconds before execution, Ninth Circuit Judge Harry Pregerson stayed the execution for the fourth time, explaining that Harris should be allowed to begin a new lawsuit in state court.
-Two hours later, the U.S. Supreme Court vacated that stay, explicitly ordering "No further stays of Robert Alton Harris' execution shall be entered by the federal courts except upon order of this Court."
+Two hours later, the U.S. Supreme Court vacated that stay, explicitly ordering that "No further stays of Robert Alton Harris' execution shall be entered by the federal courts except upon order of this Court."

 Harris was executed on April 21, 1992, in the gas chamber at San Quentin State Prison – the first execution in California in 25 years.
-For his last meal, he requested and was given a 21-piece bucket of Kentucky Fried Chicken, two large Domino's pizzas, a bag of jelly beans, a six-pack of Pepsi, and a pack of Camel cigarettes.
-At 6:01 a.m., Harris was escorted into the gas chamber.
-The execution order was given at 6:07 a.m. and Harris died at 6:21 a.m.
-His body was removed from the chamber at 7:00 a.m. and was taken to a funeral home at 8:15 a.m.
+For his last meal, he had requested and was given a 21-piece bucket of Kentucky Fried Chicken, two large Domino's pizzas, a bag of jelly beans, a six-pack of Pepsi, and a pack of Camel cigarettes.
+At 6:01 a.m., he was escorted into the gas chamber.
+The execution order was given at 6:07 a.m.
+By 6:14 a.m. he had ceased moving and was declared dead seven minutes later.

-Harris's execution is specifically remembered for his choice of final words (recorded by Warden Daniel Vasquez): "You can be a king or a street sweeper, but everybody dances with the grim reaper."
+The execution is specifically remembered for his choice of final words (recorded by Warden Daniel Vasquez): "You can be a king or a street sweeper, but everybody dances with the grim reaper."
 It was the subject of a 1995 Dutch documentary film, Procedure 769, witness to an execution.
-His words are based on the 1991 film Bill & Ted's Bogus Journey as "You might be a king or a little street sweeper but sooner or later you dance with the reaper."
+His words are based on the 1991 film Bill & Ted's Bogus Journey as "You might be a king or a little street sweeper but sooner or later you dance with the reaper"; the lyric was written by actor William Sadler for his character in the 1991 film.

+As his execution proceeded, Harris noticed Steve Baker, the father of one of his victims and the police officer who had arrested him in 1978, amongst the witnesses.
+He mouthed "It's all right" and "I'm sorry" to him, then turned his head away.
+The older man nodded in response, not out of forgiveness, just acknowledgment.